Marie Elizabeth Hayes: Legacy and impression

-Dr. Hayes was known for a significant impact on the mission and for paving the way for many women who wished to pursue medical degrees and residencies.
+Dr Hayes was known for a significant impact on the mission and for paving the way for many women who wished to pursue medical degrees and residencies.
 After her death, a memorial fund was established in her name in Dublin.
 Contributions for the fund came from friends, family, and coworkers living in Dublin, England, and India.
-This fund was used to finance the construction of a ward in the new St. Stephen's Hospital in Delhi.
-This ward was named "The Marie Hayes Ward" for her service to the hospital in Delhi.
-She is additionally recognized in the hospital chapel with memorial brass name plate and separately a prayer desk inscribed with the words (in Urdu):
+This fund was used to finance the construction of a ward in the new St Stephen's Hospital in Delhi, named "The Marie Hayes Ward" in memory of her service in Delhi.
+She is additionally recognized in the hospital chapel with a memorial brass name plate and separately a prayer desk inscribed with the words (in Urdu):

 "For the service of God in prayer and in memory of Dr. Marie Hayes and what work she did.
 Placed here by nurses of Delhi, Karnal and Rewari.
 Year of Jesus, 1908."

-In her home village of Raheny, a memorial Celtic cross was built.
-The engraved cross currently stands beside St. Assam's Church and graveyard in the center of the village.

-Dr. Haye's impact was recognized by Jenny Muller at St. Stephen's and Rev. S. S. Allnutt, Head of Cambridge Delhi Mission for her work, spirit, and devotion to God.
+Dr Haye's impact was recognized by Jenny Muller at St. Stephen's and Rev. S. S. Allnutt, Head of Cambridge Delhi Mission for her work, spirit, and devotion to God.
 Rev. S.S.
 Allnutt wrote an introduction to At Work : Letters of Marie Elizabeth Hayes when her mother chose to publish it.
 He spoke very highly her character and contribution to the mission.
+In her home village of Raheny, a memorial Celtic cross was built.
+The engraved cross currently stands beside St. Assam's Church and graveyard in the centre of the village.

-After Marie's death, her mother decided to compile and publish all the letters that Marie had sent home during her work on the Cambridge Mission to Delhi.
-Published as At Work: Letters of Marie Elizabeth Hayes, her mother hoped these letters would inspire others to continue Marie's work.
+After Marie's death, her mother decided to compile and publish all the letters that Hayes had sent home during her work on the Cambridge Mission to Delhi.
+Published as At Work: Letters of Marie Elizabeth Hayes, her mother hoped these letters would inspire others to continue her daughter's work.